joaquimnetocel/svelte-datatables-net/README.md

 - `Datatable`: Datatable element surrounding your table structure.
 - `Search`: A svelte component with a search input.
 - `RowsPerPage`: A svelte component with a select input to choose the number of rows per page.
-- `Pagination`: A svelte component to change the active page.
+- `PaginationItems`: A svelte component for pagination.
 - `Sort`: A svelte component that enable sorting for a specific column.
 - `typeDatatable`: If you are using typescript, it is a type definition for the component states.